polynetwork/poly-relayer/docs/README.md

 * Source Chain -> Poly

-`SyncTxSync` observes cross chain transactions from source chain, and push them to message queue.
+`TxListen` observes cross chain transactions from source chain, and push them to message queue.

-`SrcTxCommit` consumes the message queue, and submit the cross chain transactions to poly.
+`TxCommit` consumes the message queue, and submit the cross chain transactions to poly.

 * Poly -> Destination Chain

-`PolyTxSync` observes cross chain transactions from poly chain and push them to message queue.
+`PolyListen` observes cross chain transactions from poly chain and push them to message queue.

 **ONLY ONE `PolyTxSync` PROCESS IS NEEDED FOR ALL CHAINS!**

-`PolyTxCommit` consumes the message queue, and submit the cross chain transaction to the destination chain.
+`PolyCommit` consumes the message queue, and submit the cross chain transaction to the destination chain.